 Time for a road trip!
 FOOD.
 GHOSTS.
 CHICAGO.
 What could be better?
 I have always had a fascination with the paranormal, and I love attending paranormal events, so when I saw an event on Facebook advertising a ghost tour – I had to go!
 Plus, I only live about 5 hours from Chicago.
 The tour was on a bus and included lunch.
 It was scheduled from 10 AM – 4 PM.

-My family and I stayed in a suburb of Chicago and drove to a train station near the hotel the station was only about 10 minutes away to take the “L” transit system into the city.
-Our tour departed from the Congress Hotel at 9:45 AM we got on the 8:15 AM train.
+My family and I stayed in a suburb of Chicago.
+We drove to a train station near the hotel (the station was only about 10 minutes away) to take the “L” transit system into the city.
+Our tour departed from the Congress Hotel at 9:45 AM.
+We got on the 8:15 AM train.
 It was pretty easy to walk from our train stop to the Congress hotel.
-Once we had checked in with the tour guides, we realized we had the same tour guides that we had around 12 years ago! *When I was little, I was interested in ghosts, so my mother took me on a ghost tour in Chicago for a summer vacation.
+Once we had checked in, we realized we had the same tour guides that we had around 12 years ago!
+When I was little, I was interested in ghosts, so my mother took me on a ghost tour in Chicago for a summer vacation.

 The first stop of the tour was to view a plaque representing the Battle of Fort Dearborn.
 It’s said that the area is haunted by the ghosts of the killed frontiersman.
 I found it interesting that this was the only place to have a plaque or landmark that told the history of what had happened.

 The second spot on the tour was the school where Bobby Franks, the 14-year-old victim of Leopold and Loeb, had attended.
 Down the street from the school is where they stopped the car and murdered Bobby with a hammer and chisel.
 There were other places I would’ve liked to have seen beyond the schoolhouse from this tragic event, but it was interesting nonetheless.